What is a Resume:

 The idea is to grab focus at the right keywords to produce maximum effect.

 Therefore packaging is another skill which is important while putting together a winning resume.
 So here a re few tips to write attractive resumes for freshers.

 The following mentioned are few tips on how to make a resume for freshers or how to make CV for freshers.

 However, long before this packaging and data piling occurs on the document, much thought, study and planning is required.

 Thoughts revolving around what you want to accomplish in your career will result in the answer to the most important question.

 For a fresher, the professional background holds no value hence narrowing down to an interesting area often is a challenge.
 For the fresh graduates, the horizon is therefore wider.

 2. Things to keep in mind before starting out with your resume:

 While preparing your resume, first and foremost consideration is your typography – the font and the size.

-Next ensure usage of good resume keywords.
-With some research it is possible to learn to appropriately use them.
+Next, ensure the usage of good resume keywords.
+With some research, it is possible to learn to appropriately use them.